Pages

 Thursday was quiet but Friday became the highpoint of the week -- at least for me.

 I'm working on an article for the April issue of Primetime magazine, the feature stories will focus on desserts and I'm interviewing several Rhode Island chefs.
 Well Chef Joe kindly hooked me up with Michele De Luca-Verley who is an incredibly talented chocolatier.
 Working out of her home in Portsmouth, RI, Michelle's company, La Maison du Coco, She produces delicious tea-infused chocolate truffles.
-I went to visit her to take some photos for the magazine and thought I would share some of them with you:

 After I left Michele's I drove to the nearby pet cemetery.
 You have got to see this to appreciate why it's worth the trip: the first pet was interred in, I believe, 1936 and, hold on to your hat, the celebrity burial here is "Pookie," longtime companion of "Edward and Wallis, Duke and Duchess of Windsor."
 See, you can hobnob with royalty right there out in the quiet Rhode Island countryside.

-Anyway, that evening after dinner we watched our latest movie from NetFlix, which was -- that's right folks: Chocolat:
+Anyway, that evening after dinner we watched our latest movie from NetFlix, which was -- that's right folks: Chocolat.
+How cool is that?

-The one big disappointment for me was not being able to Barack Obama -- he was scheduled to speak at Rhode Island College today and I headed over there about noon to check it out.
+The one big disappointment for me was not being able to see Barack Obama -- he was scheduled to speak at Rhode Island College today and I headed over there about noon to check it out.

 The college is located in a largely residential area with narrow two-ways streets and the traffic jam was enormous.
 I turned my car around and headed home.